Brandwatch vs Meltwater Comparison

 In short, here's what we recommend:

 Brandwatch is the choice for enterprise teams that need consumer intelligence at research depth.
 Its 1.7 trillion historical conversations archived back to 2010, combined with custom machine learning classifiers and the Iris AI engine, make it the strongest platform for social listening, audience segmentation, and competitive benchmarking.
-The trade-off: a steep learning curve, enterprise-only pricing (no public prices, no self-serve tier), and a suite that still shows the seams of multiple acquisitions across separate login environments.
+The trade-off: a steep learning curve, enterprise-only pricing with no public prices and no self-serve tier, and a suite that still shows the seams of multiple acquisitions across separate login environments.

 Both platforms tell you what the market thinks about your brand.
 But for B2B organizations, knowing what people say is only half the equation.
 The other half is knowing who to reach, when to reach them, and what to say.
 That's a different intelligence problem, and it's where ZoomInfo enters the picture.

-ZoomInfo is an AI go-to-market platform built on a B2B data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to show the full context of your accounts (not just what happened, but why deals move or stall).
-Your team can act on that intelligence through the GTM Workspace for sellers, GTM Studio for marketers and RevOps, or the Enterprise API and MCP server in any front-end.
+ZoomInfo is an all-in-one AI GTM Platform built on three pillars: the industry's largest verified B2B data foundation (500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails); the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily to connect your CRM records, conversation intelligence, and behavioral signals into a unified picture of why deals move or stall; and universal access through GTM Workspace for sellers, GTM Studio for marketers and RevOps, and the Enterprise API and ZoomInfo MCP server for any front-end or AI agent.

 If connecting media intelligence to buyer engagement sounds like the missing piece in your go-to-market strategy, see how ZoomInfo works with a free trial.